 Have we come a long way since the Nazis burnt books (or the Communists sent dissenting authors to mental institutions)?
 We ought to think so, yet… The mindset which underpinned theirs, this deeply ingrained intolerance for dissenting voices, seems to be dangerously fed by the groupthink prevalent on social medias, whose algorithms contribute to the sprouting of echo chambers highly stifling of each other’s.
 Conform or shut up, or we will make sure to shut you up.

 She was a Trump supporter.
-I am not.
+I wasn't.
 She had her values.
 I had mine.
-And, as an immigrant married to an African Muslim woman and having mixed race children, I felt unease associating myself with someone supporting such a demagogue, knowing his views on immigration, Islam, and his handling of racial tensions in the USA.
-In fact, I had happily ‘let go’ (read: unfriended and blocked -I told you I am guilty too...) many social medias acquittances for the same reason.
-Regarding the anthology, the last thing I wanted was to have this charitable project (proceeds will be donated to Families Needs Fathers) associated with the alt-right, even if remotely through the opinions of a contributor.
+As an immigrant, married to an African Muslim woman, and having mixed race children, I felt unease associating myself with someone supporting such a demagogue, knowing his views on immigration, Islam, and his handling of racial tensions in the USA.
+In fact, I had happily ‘let go’ (read: unfriended and blocked -I told you I am guilty too...) many social medias 'acquittances' for the same reason.
+Regarding the anthology, the last thing I wanted was to have this project associated with the alt-right, even if remotely through the opinions of a contributor.
 It's not that I care very much about the political opinions of people I work with; but when their name will have to appear on a cover alongside mine I feel different.
 Was it a fair and rational decision on my part?
 Was it me being an emotional snowflake engaging in a behaviour I am here denouncing?
 I leave it to you.

 The thing is, you would be entirely right in accusing me of cognitive dissonance or hypocrisy.
 How can I defend varying opinions when I myself am picky on whom I associate with for a writing project?
 You would be right, but I am not perfect.
 And my point here is: neither are the public figures we are ready to put to the pillory for expressing views not being part of the consensus, let alone for being politically incorrect.
 They, like us, are not perfect.